 Coach Saban & the Crimson Tide Accept the ALS Ice Bucket Challenge

-Bobby Williams begins his seventh season in Tuscaloosa as Alabama's tight ends coach and special teams coordinator.
-A veteran coach with both college and NFL experience, Williams is a member of head coach Nick Saban's coaching staff for the fourth time in his career, also working together at Michigan State, LSU and the Miami Dolphins.
+Bobby Williams is in his seventh season in Tuscaloosa as Alabama’s tight ends coach and special teams coordinator.
+A veteran coach with both college and NFL experience, Williams is a member of head coach Nick Saban’s coaching staff for the fourth time in his career, also working together at Michigan State, LSU and with the Miami Dolphins.

 Williams was a nominee for the 2012 Frank Broyles Award, presented to the national assistant coach of the year.
 Alabama's tight ends combination of Williams and walk-on senior Kelly Johnson performed well with 29 receptions for 222 yards and four scores.
 Jeremy Shelley was the only kicker in the nation to not miss a kick, going 69-for-69 on extra points and hitting all 11 of his field goals.
 Mandell turned in a career season with a 44.3 yards per kick average with 19 punts inside the 20-yard line and 14 punts of more than 50 yards.